Segment Every Out-of-Distribution Object: Method

 \subsection{Inference Pipeline}

 During inference, the input image is processed using a state-of-the-art OoD detection method, to compute an anomaly score map.
 This map is then fed into the prompt generator, which yields bounding box prompts indicating the locations of potential OoD objects.
-Subsequently, we employ a promptable segmentation model which takes both the prompts and the original image as inputs and produces masks of the OoD objects.
-The inference pipeline is shown in Fig. \ref{inference}.
+Subsequently, we employ a promptable segmentation model which takes both the prompts and the original image as inputs and produces masks of the OoD objects as shown in Fig. \ref{inference}.

 Since the regions with high anomaly scores can be fragmented, it is possible that the prompt generator would produce multiple box prompts.
 In this case, we feed all of them into the promptable segmentation model and use the union area of all generated masks as the final result.